-Center for Global Study and Engagement Dickinson College
+The Center for Global Study and Engagement Dickinson College

-Credit Policies for Academic Year & Semester Center for Global Study and Engagement Programs
+Credit Policies for Academic Year & Semester CGSE Programs

-General Policies for All Center for Global Study and Engagement Programs:
+General Policies for All CGSE Programs:

 - Dickinson students who have been granted permission to study off-campus must take a normal full load of classes as defined by their program or host institution. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
 Exceptions include classes that focus on the culture and/or history of the country in which a student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Transfer credit is awarded only for classes in which a student earns a grade of "C" or better.
 However, all courses for which a student has registered will appear on the transcript, along with the corresponding grades. - Grades for courses taken at a cooperating institution (including all non-Dickinson programs) are recorded on the transcript, but are not included in the GPA (see exceptions for Dickinson and Dickinson Partner Programs below).